 Almost immediately after the funeral, pressure was put on me to go to Geraldton as the owner of his rental house wanted everything cleared out straight away.
-I do not recall his name, I only know that after not seeing Justin for a week he broke the padlock to the workshop adjacent to the house and discovered Justin slumped in the front seat of his van.
+I do not recall his name, I only know that after not seeing Justin for a week he broke the padlock to the garage adjacent to the house and discovered Justin slumped in the front seat of his van.
 Justin had been there for almost one week.
 The man was traumatised and wanted to put the experience behind him as quickly as possible.
 I had no argument against this need.

 The trip to Geraldton added to the stress.
 The Neon broke down north of Coonabidgee on the Brand Hwy, slightly north of Gingin.
 The top radiator tank had separated rendering the car immobile.
 I knew a friend was living near Bindoon around 30 kilometres away.
 It took around 2 hours to hitchhike to his (Mark’s) house.
 Mark took me straight to the car and we towed it back to the security of his property.
 The next day, Mark drove me to Perth and I resumed the journey to Geraldton the following day.